Veronica Mars season 2: Episodes

 The season begins with Veronica's life returning to the way it was before Lilly's death: having broken up with Logan during the summer, she reunites with Duncan and is somewhat accepted by the 09ers.
 However, her tough personality and work as a private investigator keep her from being truly assimilated back into the rich crowd.
 09ers Dick and Cassidy are abandoned by their father, who flees the country while under investigation for real estate fraud.
-The brothers are forced to deal with their stepmother, Kendall (Charisma Carpenter), who is only interested in their father's money.
+The brothers are forced to deal with their stepmother, Kendall Casablancas (Charisma Carpenter), who is only interested in their father's money.
 Wallace discovers that his biological father is alive and takes a romantic interest in Jackie.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported an approval rating of 92% with an average score of 8.67/10, based on 12 reviews.
 The website's critics consensus reads, "She may have solved the murder of her best friend, but everyone's favorite teen sleuth still has plenty of high school drama and danger to go around in Veronica Mars' successful second season."

 Brian Raftery of Entertainment Weekly praised the cast as ingenious, in particular Bell and Colantoni, who he thought kept the season "humming along".
 Raftery found their characters' "sweet-natured, genuine father-daughter friendship remains the show's rock-hard axis".
 Eric Goldman of IGN wrote that the season was "entertaining start to finish", with "great" returning characters and a "wonderful array of guest stars".
 Goldman criticized the main mysteries for not having the "same personal touchstone for Veronica or for the audience", but found the pace pick[ed] up considerably in the final episodes".
 The reviewer called Bell's performance "Emmy-worthy", showing "an amazing amount of different emotions throughout the season, while maintaining Veronica's trademark wit and cleverness".

 Jeff Swindoll of Monsters and Critics found that the focus was less on Veronica than in the first season.
 Swindoll wrote that although the ongoing bus crash mystery lacked the personal touch of season one, other characters were given more screen time and the narrative was still interesting and enjoyable.
 Reviewers for UGO Networks declared the second season "much more captivating than its freshman predecessor".
 Despite the positive reviews, numerous critics were frustrated with the complexity of the second season.
 Entertainment Weekly thought that the season contained "way-too-ancillary characters and red-herring subplots so extraneous that even the most ardent followers needed a Wikipedic memory to keep track of things".
 Robert Bianco of USA Today felt that the season was "lost in an overly complex plot".